mvconsbruch/AnaNT/README.md

 ## Announcements
 * From now on we will meet at 8:30!
 * I am really glad noone showed during Dies!
+* The tutorial on Wednesday, December 21st will take place online, via zoom!
+I will add details on wednesday morning.

 ## Solutions to the exercise sheets
 Warning: These are non-official, there might be errors.
 Also, this would not have been